 - The United States Environmental Protection Agency runs Energy Star, which judges and guides energy efficiency.
 While their standard is not required for a product to be sold, purchasing a product backed by Energy Star can help you save money and help the environment.

 Certification and regulatory standards go hand-in-hand.
 Many certification agencies, like the 80 Plus system, require regulatory compliance as part of their rating system.
-These strict requirements help shoppers guarantee they are buying a quality product.

 How to Check Power Supply Certification Symbols Yourself

 There are so many symbols and markings on power supplies that it may seem like you are reading hieroglyphics at first.
-Thankfully, these regulatory agencies have made it simple for consumers to verify their markings once you know what to look for.
+Thankfully, these regulatory agencies have made it simple to verify their markings once you know what to look for.

-Certification symbols for power supplies will often be located in a prominent location near the outlet of the device.
-You should also be able to find them prominently displayed on product pages and manuals.
+Symbols are often located in a prominent location near the outlet of the device.
+They’re also prominently displayed on product pages and manuals.
+Or, verify regulatory compliance by consulting with agency websites or resources.

 - UL power supplies feature a logo with the letters “UL” and you can usually find a serial number paired with it.
 You may also find “UR” symbols to represent UL-Recognized products.